-A Magento PWA is simply a Magento website combining with PWA technology.
-Thanks to that, it will have all the fantastic features of PWA while maintaining essential e-commerce functions of the site.
+A Magento PWA is simply a Magento website combined with PWA technology.
+Thanks to that, it will have all the fantastic features of PWA such as push notifications, add-to-home-screen, offline mode, background sync, and so on, while maintaining essential e-commerce functions of the site.

-To upgrade a regular Magento website to a Progressive Web App, we will need to:
+To upgrade a regular Magento website to a Magento Progressive Web App, we will need to implement the following tasks:

 - Extensions: To make Magento extensions work with the PWA storefront, it’s not as easy as installing and configuring them on regular Magento websites.
 In general, it will require developing APIs to connect between the modules and the storefront.
 However, in some cases, APIs development is difficult and not effective, extensions will not be used, and similar functions to those will be built directly on the PWA frontend (e.g., one-step checkout, improved layered navigation…).

 - Custom functions: Similar to the extensions, the website’s custom functions can only work smoothly with the Magento frontend.
 To make it work on the PWA storefront, API creation is a must.